 Matched betting has been a really great side hustle for me, and I make £12,000 in my first year of matched betting.
-Even now, I dabble in matched betting to make a few hundred pounds a month, more than two years after starting!
 The Cheltenham Festival is one of the best events in the year for profiting from the festival.
 In fact, I made £552 over the 4 day festival.
 Here are my top tips and tricks for getting the most out of this profitable time of year for matched betting.

 What is matched betting?

 Matched betting is a legal and tax free way to utlise offers that bookmakers give to new and existing customers.
 These offers can be turned into a guaranteed profit thanks to matched betting.
 It has been around for years now, and even The Guardian have written about it.

 The amount of money that people make from matched betting varies and is dependent on a few things.
 How much money you can put into your matched betting pot, how much time you have and how many accounts you are able to create all impact your matched betting earnings.

 In this post we are going to look at how matched betters can profit from Cheltenham 2020.

 You can see all my previous matched betting income below.
 Please note that from January 2017 I have been focusing on growing my business with a provable income, with a lot less time to dedicate to matched betting: